RealDoigt/General-Purpose-Shell/doc/spec.md

 ## Literals

-There are three types of literals: boolean literals, numeric literals and string literals.
+There are three types of literals: binary literals, numeric literals and string literals.

+### Boolean

 A boolean literal is defined as being one of two valid keywords; `true` or `false`.

-A numeric
+### Numeric

+A numeric literal is defined as any sequence of arab numbers (0 to 9) which represent a number.
+The number sequence may optionally contain a dot and may begin or end with a dot.
+A valid numeric literal may solely have a dot and nothing else, however there may not be more than one dot.

+Examples of valid numeric literals:
+`02143423`
+`5`
+`0.1`
+`.6777`
+`99.`
+`.`

 ## Constants